reinhart1010/nix/docs/en/common/cargo.md

 - Build the Rust project in the current directory:

 `cargo build`

+- Build the rust project in the current directory using the nightly compiler:

+`cargo +nightly build`

 - Build using a specific number of threads (default is the number of CPU cores):